jegnux/blog/content/posts/scroll-to-top-feature-in-rxswift.md

 - On **lines 3 to 6** we listen for `UIWindowDidBecomeKey` notification and get the associated object (the window) once a notification is posted
 - On **lines 8 to 11** we use the current `base.keyWindow` as a start value

-Now we always have the latest `keyWindow` we can flatMap over it to detect when user tap in it.
+Now that we always have the latest `keyWindow` we can `flatMap` over it to detect when user taps in it.
 The best way to do this is to attach an `UITapGestureRecognizer` to the window.
-It would be really easy to do with `RxGesture` for example.
+It would be really easy to do with [**RxGesture**](https://github.com/RxSwiftCommunity/RxGesture) for example.

-Unfortunately, the view system on iOS won't deliver the touch event to any gesture recognizer if touch location is in status bar's frame.
+Unfortunately, on iOS <span class="red">the view system won't deliver the touch event</span> to any gesture recognizer if the touch location is in status bar's frame.
 The only way I found to bypass this limitation is to intercept the invocation of:
 ```swift
 func point(inside: CGPoint, with: UIEvent?)
 ```

-And `RxCocoa` have a powerful built-in `.methodInvoked()` operator to do this.
+And **RxCocoa** has a powerful built-in `.methodInvoked()` operator to do this.

 ```swift
 extension ObservableType {